AlessandroBregoli/rdag/report/report.md

 Output: 0 2 1 3 4
 ```

-*rdag* is also capable of computing the single source shortest/longest path (Listing \ref{SLpath}.
+*rdag* is also capable of computing the single source shortest/longest path (Listing&nbsp;\ref{SLpath}).
 The required parameters to accomplish these tasks are:

 - *-n 5*: number of nodes in the network
 - *-p net5.el*: path to the network file
 - *SLpath*: subcommand to compute the single source shortest/longest path
 - *-s 0*: source node
 - *-l*: this is an optional parameter.
-If present the program computes the shortest path.
+If present, the program computes the shortest path.
-  Otherwise it computes the longest path
+  Otherwise, it computes the longest path

-\pagebreak

 ~~~{#SLpath caption="rdag - shortest/longest path"}
 $ rdag -n 5 -p net5.el SLpath -s 0